microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 - **Advanced**: Specifies an expression that controls when this gate should succeed.
 Example - `and(eq(root['result'].state, 'New'),eq(root['result'].risk, 'Low'))`.
 [More information on expressions](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/expressions?view=azure-devops)

 **Gate Output Variables** :
 ServiceNow gate produces output variables.
 You must specify reference name to be able to use these output variables in the deployment workflow.
-Gate variables can be accessed by using `"PREDEPLOYGATE"` as a `prefix`.
+Gate variables can be accessed by using `"PREDEPLOYGATE"` as a `prefix` in an agentless job in the workflow.
 For eg. when reference name is set to 'gate1', then the change number can be obtained as `$(PREDEPLOYGATE.gate1.CHANGE_REQUEST_NUMBER)`.

 - **CHANGE_REQUEST_NUMBER** : Number of the change request.
 - **CHANGE_SYSTEM_ID** : Sys Id of the change request.